Many holy places have impressive locations, and the Buddhist Cave Temples of Dambulla, Sri Lanka are, without a doubt, uniquely located.

 But their numbers are far exceeded by the faithful Buddhists who make the pilgrimage with their extended families to worship at this centuries-old temple.
 For young and old alike, it’s a difficult climb that requires endurance and devotion.

 And as is frequently the case with Buddhist temples, it’s an assault on the senses.
-Outside the temple the smoke of incense clouds the air, votive candles burn under a sacred bodhi tree, and a noisy, bickering troop of monkeys scampers around looking for handouts from the children or snatchable snacks from picnickers.
+Outside the temple the smoke of incense clouds the air, votive candles burn under a sacred bodhi tree, and a noisy, bickering troop of monkeys scampers around looking for handouts from children or snatchable snacks from picnickers.

 Inside the carved chambers monks chant, worshipers pray while making offerings of fruit and flowers, and incense burns in every corner.